TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 486,424 videos
+* Total videos: 488,734 videos
-* Total videos found that match keywords: 33,090 videos
+* Total videos found that match keywords: 33,255 videos
+  * Total unprocessed videos: 162 videos
-* Total videos found that are processed and marked: 3,325 videos
+* Total videos found that are processed and marked: 3,328 videos
-  * Information Collection: 2,180 videos
+  * Information Collection: 2,183 videos
   * Non-Giftcard Robux Giveaways: 957 videos
   * Other: 153 videos
   * Phishing: 35 videos